-We love stories and we think it’s important that children develop a love for reading too, so with all the excitement of this year’s World Book Day, we’ve been revisiting some of the all-time classics and come up with adventures based on these stories you can take your young explorers on.
+We love stories and we think it’s important that children develop a love for reading too, so with the new lockdown starting, we thought it was a good idea to revisit some of the all-time classics and come up with adventures based on these stories you can take your young explorers on.

 We’ve put together some great ideas for fun things to do outdoors, inspired by the tales of our favourite characters.
 With lots of fantastic books to choose from, we’ve narrowed it down to some of our favourite stories where adventure is written on every page.

 Here are some fun, adventurous activities inspired by our favourite stories

 1) The Very Hungry Caterpillar by Eric CarleThe first sight of this book was in 1969 and it’s still a favourite on kids’ bookshelves around the world.
 Teaching little ones about hope and, well, eating good food, The Very Hungry Caterpillar is the perfect starting point for an outdoor activity.
 Who says that you can't have a picnic during winter?
 Fill your picnic basket with apples, pears, strawberries, plums, chocolate cake and pie and venture outdoors.
 Do as the Hungry Caterpillar does and scoff your faces with delicious picnic offerings.
 Spend time together reading this colourful classic and once all are fed, go on a lovely walk.
 Talk to your little ones about caterpillars, butterflies and their metamorphosis.